deathping1994/sendmail-api/README.md

 #### Step 2:
   If registration is successfull you would receive an auth token on yourappsemail@gmail.com. use that token to send emails to users.

-To send email make an https request to `http://128.199.169.129:8080/mailer/your auth token` with payload containing
+To send email make an https request to `http://128.199.169.129:8080/mailer/appid` with payload containing

     {
         "to":"deathping1994@gmail.com",
         "subject":"hey",
-        "message":"you have tried it too many times"
+        "message":"you have tried it too many times", "token":"your auth token"
     }